RCRA Update: Latest on Generator Improvements Adoption

-Missouri and Rhode Island are working through some state-specific issues with EPA before adopting the updated RCRA rules.
-Both states plan to adopt the GIR in the future.
+Missouri and Rhode Island are working through state-specific issues with EPA before adopting the updated RCRA rules.
+Both states plan to adopt at least the mandatory provisions.

 To complete the above list, Lion is actively seeking an update on the status of the rule change in Guam.